simon-clement/schwarz_discrete_convergence/README.md

     ./main.py [ARG]
 ```

-where ARG is one of the arguments {test, graph, optimize, debug, analytic, figure}
+where ARG is one of the arguments {test, graph, optimize, debug, analytic, figure, frequency, raw_simu}
 and where the completion can be used for the argument.

-### use the repository (not yet implemented)
+### Use the repository (not yet implemented)
 To make a figure that is inside the pdf, just use the argument figure:
 example:
 ```